2021 has been one interesting year.

 We are constantly evolving and as we do so, we make mistakes and we learn as we go.
 What is important is that we are teachable and willing to let God mould us and teach us, even when we think we already know.

-I wish you a happy new year, and I will see you all in 2022!
+It is with that that I end this lengthy post, wishing you a happy new year, and I will see you all in 2022!